 Ready to take your pop culture obsession to the next level?
 Turns out, you can rent some of the houses and apartments featured in classic movies and television shows.
-Head to Airbnb and you’ll find a plethora of famous real estate staples, from the house on Fresh Prince of Bel-Air to Harry Potter’s childhood home (which, thankfully, is Voldemort-free).
+Head to Airbnb and you’ll find a plethora of famous houses, from the quaint spot where Bella Swan lived in Twilight to Harry Potter’s childhood home (which, thankfully, is Voldemort-free).

 1. Stay in the house from Twilight.

 Still dreaming about life with Edward Cullen?
 Take your fantasy to the next level by renting Bella Swan's house from Twilight.
 Both the interiors and exteriors were used for filming, so you can spend the night in the actual room where Bella slept and eat at Charlie’s real-life dining room table.